fortrabbit/blog/how-to-keep-a-secret.md

 title: How to keep a secret
 figure:
   src: passwords-eye.gif
-excerpt: Passwords in Git is bad, ENV vars considered harmful, now what?
+intro: Passwords in Git is bad, ENV vars considered harmful, now what?
 tag:
   - webdev
 ---